Cathorus/ML_Projects/README.md

 ## Acknowledgements 🙏

-I would like to thank the creators of the various deep learning libraries and frameworks used in these projects, as well as the open-source community for their contributions. 🙌
+I would like to thank the creators of the various Machine Projects libraries and frameworks used in these projects, as well as the open-source community for their contributions. 🙌

-## Contributing 🤝

-Contributions and feedback are always welcome!
-If you'd like to contribute to this repository, please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information. 🤝

 ## Contact 📧